eggsontoast1672/digit-parser/README.md

 # digit-parser

-This is a small program that parses the digits of an integer number.
+A small program that parses the digits of an integer number.

 ## What's the point?